‘New Zealand’s best kept musical secret’

-Fraser Ross is an eccentric Christchurch-based musician who has travelled the world playing and supporting bands including Phoenix Foundation, French for Rabbits, The Nudge and Nadia Reid.
+Fraser Ross is an eccentric Christchurch-based musician who has travelled the world playing and supporting bands including Phoenix Foundation, Nathan Haines, French for Rabbits, The Nudge and Nadia Reid.

 His EPs, 'And Birds Do Sing' (2009) and 'To Places' (2012) established him as a serious talent and a brilliant, loud-shirted presence within the New Zealand underground.
 Numerous live shows, a stint in the UK, and two Albums, 'Mongrels' (2015) and 'Life is Magic, Where is My Rabbit?'
 (2018) later, he has built a dedicated following in both Scotland, and New Zealand.

-Subsequent live shows and his first two LPs, Mongrels (2015) and Life is Magic, Where is My Rabbit?
-(2018) have seen him progress as both a song-writer and performer.
-Dubbed a 'Kiwi Billy Connolly' for his lively banter, he blurs the comical & melancholic with aplomb.
+Dubbed a 'Kiwi Billy Connolly' for his cheeky banter, he blurs the comical & melancholic with deft aplomb.